Oops, Wait: Discourse Tokens Matter in Reasoning Model: The use of LLMs

 \section{The use of LLMs}

-We use large language models only for minor language refinement, such as improving fluency and clarity.
-They were not involved in any aspect of the study’s design, analysis, or interpretation, and all research findings are entirely our own.
+We use large language models to construct a small-scale SFT dataset by paraphrasing an existing dataset.
+We also use them for minor language refinement, such as improving fluency and clarity.
+They were not involved in any aspect of the study's design, analysis, or interpretation, and all research findings are entirely our own.